-A number of enhancements have been made to the system of governance through the year, principally relating to the creation of a board level audit and risk committee, and a board level nominations and remuneration committee.
+There have been personnel changes to the Board of both the subsidiaries and the holding company in 2022.
 Further details of the Group and the subsidiaries' system of governance can be found in Section B to this report.

 Risk Profile